onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The most important thing?
 Education?
 Close!
 But incentives are even deeper in the causal graph of civilization

 we need incentives to stay consistent and not to be able to rewrite history and your opinions

-more capitalistic than capitalism & more socialistic/communistic than socialism/communism

 digital sovereignty